 Summer is also a period where Japanese Maples can suffer foliage damage from hot, scorching sun.
 This is often mistaken for being some type of disease.
 Not so - simply sun - or wind scorch - of the Acer foliage.

 Acer japonicum and Acer palmatum originated in woodlands and forests.
 This important fact, gives us clues as to their general likes and dislikes.
-Because of their origins, they are happiest in dappled shade, and growing in an organic type soil which is at the same time well drained.
+Because of their origins, Acer trees or shrubs are happiest in dappled shade, and growing in an organic type soil which is at the same time well drained.
 This applies to whether they are grown in containers or in the open ground.
 They will though, survive in most types of soil, but do better in soils of high organic content.
 This would have been natural in their native habitat.

 Japanese Maples are admirable subjects for growing in good sized patio pots or other containers.
 A good organic potting compost with added soil and grit will normally be the best compost to use.
 The size of some varieties will be restricted by this method of growing - no problem here.